steff657/Video-Streaming-Project/README.md

 - Semantic page regions are used (`header`, `main`, article cards, form labels).
 - Alternative text is provided for rendered profile/video images.
 - Focus and input states are styled for keyboard users.
-- Color palette aims for readable contrast in primary workflows.
+- Colour palette aims for readable contrast in primary workflows.

 ## Wireframes